CHI 2021 Accessibility FAQ

-The video presentations will be accompanied by the author-provided captions.
+The video presentations will be accompanied by the author-provided captions (please be aware, however, the audio for the pre-recorded videos will be live captioned during the live sessions instead of streaming the author-provided captions).
 CART service will be provided if requested during registration.
 Please register your request before Friday, April 9th.
 The accessibility chairs will follow up with you and provide more details on connecting to the captioning service.
 After that point, we will do our best to accommodate the needs.

 For synchronous sessions (e.g., presentation Q&A), automatically generated closed captions will be provided by default on both Zoom and the Delegate Connect's user interface.
 The captioning engine that the platform uses is Amazon Web Service’s speech recognition engine.

 You may also bring your own captioner to the event.
 Please reach out to the accessibility chairs to set this up.

 For screen reader users, we have prepared an introductory video tour of the CHI 2021 Virtual Platform.

 We recommend preparing a list of sessions you are interested in, and sharing it with the accessibility help desk.
 They can provide direct links to the sessions you wish to attend.
 On desktop computers, the navigation menus are presented as a very long sequence of links, but you can skip to the main content of a page by jumping to the first heading or using the ‘skip to main content’ link.
 For more detailed guidance please refer to our screen reader user’s guide to CHI 2021.

 If you would find it helpful to have someone post questions into the chat for you or read out the chat to you during livestream sessions, please ask at the accessibility help desk.

 If you come across any video or pdf that is not accessible, the accessibility help desk can provide an accessible version of a pdf, or audio description for a video.